Read about the latest innovations in the in the world of logistics.

 Several small players have long dominated logistics in India.
 But now, tech startups are transforming this conventionally-run Industry with their disruptive concepts and approaches.

-To get any warehouse started back and operational at near-full functioning capacity post the easing of lockdown regulations has been no easy feat.
+To get any warehouse started back and operational at the near-full functioning capacity post the easing of lockdown regulations has been no easy feat.
 There are a variety of precautions and measures that need to be taken for a myriad of employees.
 And all these precautions vary from one set of job roles to the next.

-As COVID 19 continues to have an impact on all aspects of the society, the pandemic has hit particularly hard on the food supply chain.
+As COVID 19 continues to have an impact on all aspects of society, the pandemic has hit particularly hard on the food supply chain.
 In India the rigorous lockdown has seen a huge effect on an already slowing economy, resulting in an economic stimulus from the government.
 But the government’s challenges are two-fold.

 With the entire nation under lockdown since 25 March, it has been over 50 days since the citizens were forced to take drastic measures to fight the ongoing pandemic.
 We are all experiencing just how difficult and disruptive the actions have been.
 And while all aspects of life have been hit, many learnings can be gleaned from the lockdown as well.